mclaughlinconnor/ycircuit/README.md

     * Save and load symbols (.sym files) (Ctrl+Shift+S, Ctrl+Shift+L)
     * Save and load schematics (.sch files) (Ctrl+S, Ctrl+L)
     * Export symbol or schematic as a PDF, EPS, JPEG, PNG or BMP file (Ctrl+E)
+        * EPS objects exported this way are fully editable in Illustrator.
+It is worth noting that symbols such as resistors, opamps etc. remain editable as individual units (as opposed to being split into multiple lines).
+Text, however, is a little harder to handle because while it still remains editable as text, a multi-character string is rendered as made of multiple single-character strings.
+For example, "V2" would be editable as "V" and "2" separately.
   * Editing (Alt+E)
     * Undo (Ctrl+Z)
     * Redo (Ctrl+Y)